byterubpay/byterub-site/_posts/2016-11-13-logs-for-the-Kovri-dev-meeting-held-on-2016-11-13.md

 **\<guzzi>** Ok i will read your pm when i get back
 **\<i2p-relay> {-olark}** Keep on hacking away ;)
 **\<guzzi>** On phone now
 **\<i2p-relay> {-anonimal}** The difference between a Dec.
 1st alpha release and Dec.
 14th alpha release IMHO will be noticeable to an end-user.
-Neither is useful without package resolution nor more monero input/participation; so I want to wait for a final decision until fluffypony speaks up.
+Neither is useful without package resolution nor more byterub input/participation; so I want to wait for a final decision until fluffypony speaks up.
 We can talk more this coming week.
 **\<guzzi>** I agree boss.
 **\<i2p-relay> {-anonimal}** lol guzzi
 **\<i2p-relay> {-anonimal}** My biggest concern is that for reasons not of my doing, a release doesn't happen before 33c3, and I really hate having to change dates like this.